Gravel cycling – Fast freedom on dirt roads

 There are many types of gravel bikes:

 People often ask if it's worth getting an electric gravel bike.
-I can't answer that myself, except why not?
+I can't answer this myself, except that why not if you feel like it.
 However, electric assistance doesn't do all the work.
-For example, you can go further with it than you can without electricity, you can save your joints, and if it gets you moving, that's just a plus.
+For example, you can go further with it than you can without electricity, you can save your joints and if it gets you moving, that's just a plus.
+There aren't very many electric gravel bikes available, but there are some.

 Shoes, pedals and practical tips